adammarcstevenson/better-mutation-observer/README.md

 };

-// Create an observer instance linked to the target node(s), configured mutations, and callback function const observer = new MutationObserver(targetNode, config, callback);
+// Create an observer instance linked to the target node(s), configured mutations, and callback function const observer = new BetterMutationObserver(targetNode, config, callback);

 // Start observing the target node(s)
 observer.observe();